xyli1905/detoxic/README.md

 # DeToxic
-This is a class project in CMPS240 at UCSC, aiming to detect toxic content in Quora qestions.
+This is a class project in CMPS240 at UCSC, aiming to detect toxic content in Quora questions.
 This project is from an on-going [Kaggle competition](https://www.kaggle.com/c/quora-insincere-questions-classification), which provides us all the datasets and pretrained embeddings.

 Related topics: *NLP, classification, Deep Learning, content & style, PyTorch, Google Cloud Platform, GPU, Kaggle*